Reception - Robin Class

 Communication and Language

 Wide-ranging opportunities in both the indoor and outdoor environments will enable children to develop their communication and language skills: talking to others in one-to-one and group situations, asking questions, reciting rhymes and expanding vocabulary.
 At all times, children will be encouraged to speak in sentences rather than phrases.
 Children will continue using the Tales Toolkits resources to develop story telling and will also continue to use Drawing Club to engage with their imaginations.
+Philosophy for Children (P4C) sessions have also had a huge impact on our communication and language skills.

 Physical Development